elanandkumar/vscode-product-icon-theme/README.md

 # VSCode product icon theme

-This is simple them to change the product icon of vscode.
+This is simple theme to change the product icon of vscode.
 It usage proposed api to work.

 # How to use it?